pchemguy/SQLite-ICU-MinGW/Repository Scripts.md

 [SQLiteODBC][SQLiteODBC GH] folder contains modified source files used to build the SQLiteODBC driver.
 Further details are available on a dedicated [page][SQLiteODBC docs].

 The [ICU][] folder contains experimental scripts for building ICU4C-68.
 While I managed to build ICU, this was a limited exploration.
-An attempt to link SQLite and ICU statically with scripts in [SQLite-ICU - Partially Static][] was partially successful.
+An attempt to link SQLite and ICU statically was partially successful (see the [SQLite-ICU - Partially Static][] folder for the code).
 Similarly, [SpatialLite][] has a draft that does not actually do anything.
 I am not providing any further information on these scripts.

 <!-- References -->